Did you know that...

-If your home is over 30 years old, your insurance company may require you to upgrade the plumbing, electrical and/or heating systems in your home prior to providing you with or renewing your homeowners insurance policy.
+If you have an older home, your insurance company may require you to upgrade the plumbing, electrical and/or heating systems in your home prior to providing you with or renewing your home insurance policy.

-If you are looking to purchase an older home that has galvanized steel plumbing, 60-amp electrical service, knob and tube electrical wiring, a wood-burning stove or a fuel oil tank, make sure to factor the cost of necessary upgrades into your offering price!
-Your insurance representative will be able to advise you on what upgrades may need to be completed prior to obtaining homeowners insurance coverage.
+If you are looking to purchase an older home that has galvanized steel plumbing, 60-amp electrical service, knob and tube electrical wiring, a wood-burning stove, a fuel oil tank or an old roof, be sure to factor the cost of necessary upgrades into your home buying decision, and always get a home inspection done before purchasing.
+You may need to make upgrades prior to an insurance company providing you with insurance coverage.
+An insurance agent or broker will be able to advise you on what upgrades may be needed.

 Galvanized steel pipes, commonly installed in homes prior to 1950, have an average life expectancy of 40–50 years.